AdityaCoppisetti/robotic-arm/journal.md

 Now that its done lets make holes so that i can mount the pcb on the 3d printed mount ill make

+i made the holes and here is how they looks like